-There are many researchers and coastal managers working in the study area who have valuable data sets, are interested in marine planning, and are willing to work together.
+There are many knowledgeable researchers and coastal managers in the study area who are willing to share their valuable data sets and work together to improve marine planning.

-Seafloor mapping can be improved by better coordination, well-defined objectives, and preparing a comprehensive plan for filling regional data gaps.
+Seafloor mapping can be improved through better coordination, well-defined objectives, and preparing a comprehensive plan for filling regional data gaps.

 Related Regions of Study: Pacific Ocean - Eastern, Washington

-Primary Contacts: Charles Menza, Tim Battista, John Christensen
+Primary Contacts: Charles Menza, John Christensen, Tim Battista

 Science for Coastal Ecosystem Management (Ecological Forecasts and Tools, Seafloor Mapping, Biogeographic Assessment, Marine Spatial Planning, Seagrasses, Coral)